-For more pumpkin flavor, try our bite-sized pumpkin protein balls!
+For more pumpkin flavor, try our bite-sized pumpkin protein balls or Kodiak cakes pumpkin muffins.

 With this simple recipe, we hope you can jumpstart your morning or your week by learning how to make pumpkin pancakes with pancake mix for quick and easy meal prep; this is a flavorful protein-forward way to start your day.